Christheoguipo/meet/README.md

 Then user will see a pie chart that shows the number of events on each city.

 ## Usage of Serverless functions
-For my Meet App, I will use serverless functions to handle access token retrieval from the authorization server.
+For my Meet App, I used serverless functions to handle access token retrieval from the authorization server.
 These functions will initiate the OAuth process, obtain access tokens, and manage user authentication.
-AWS Lambda will be my choice for hosting these serverless functions.
+AWS Lambda was chosen to host these serverless functions.